 Many new CRM users are unclear just which parts of the CRM solution can be modified to fit their needs.
-The following areas can be modified directly by an admin user in the interface:
+In the screenshot below, any of the areas circled in Blue can be changed by you, to fit your individual needs.

-In addition to modifying the fields and layout of the main contact data screen, users can modify the Opportunities screen below:
+In addition to modifying the fields and layout of the main contact data in the upper half of the screen, you can modify, delete or add your own tabs at the bottom of the screen.
+Users can only modify the tabs to the right of Subscriptions tab.